Graded Semantics of Nominal Systems: Conclusions and Future Work

 We have introduced a universal-algebraic system for the presentation of graded monads on the category of nominal sets.
 In a subsequent case study, we have applied this system to model the global and local freshness semantics of regular non-deterministic transition systems (a slightly simplified form of \emph{regular non-deterministic nominal automata (RNNAs)}~\cite{SchroderEA17}) in the framework of \emph{graded semantics}~\cite{MiliusEA15,DorschEA19}.
 Notably, the axiom distinguishing local from global freshness semantics just states that every bound name subsumes the corresponding free name, a consequence of the fact that every bound name is $\alpha$-equivalent to itself, and a key factor in the comparative algorithmic tractability of RNNAs (e.g.~in the elementary complexity of inclusion checking~\cite{SchroderEA17}, which contrasts with undecidability of inclusion for non-deterministic register automata with more than two registers~\cite{KaminskiFrancez94}).
 We have proved soundness and completeness of our system of \emph{graded nominal algebra}, and we have shown that the graded monad induced by graded nominal theory is \emph{depth-$1$} if the graded theory itself is depth-$1$.
 In particular, this shows that the graded monads featuring in the local and global freshness semantics of regular non-deterministic nominal automata are depth-$1$.

 In work on graded semantics over sets~\cite{MiliusEA15,DorschEA19,FordEA22}, partial orders~\cite{FordEA21}, metric spaces~\cite{ForsterEA25a}, and relational structures~\cite{ForsterEA25b}, the somewhat technical-looking depth-$1$ property has played a key role in enabling characterization results for graded semantics in terms of modal logics and Spoiler-Duplicator games.
-The mentioned previous general results on such characterizations do not yet apply to nominal sets but one will still expect that variants can be established over nominal sets; thus, obtaining general results for characteristic modal logics and behavioural equivalence games over nominal sets is an important topic for future research.
-We expect that such results will depend on the involved graded monads being \mbox{depth-$1$}, and that the game characterization will make use of our universal-algebraic system.
+We have illustrated this point by introducing a nominal variant of \emph{graded equivalence games}~\cite{FordEA22} and instantiating the generic game to obtain game characterization of trace equivalence in nominal transition systems under both local and global freshness semantics.
+Our system of graded nominal algebra plays a key role in graded equivalence games, which like in the set-based case can be viewed as playing out a graded algebraic proof, and both the basic formulation of the game and its correctness proof make central use of the underlying graded monad being depth-$1$.
+An important direction for future work is to extend further results in graded semantics to the nominal setting, notably results on characteristic modal logics~\cite{MiliusEA15,DorschEA19}.
+We expect that such results will, like the game characterization that we have already materialized in the present work, depend on the involved graded monads being \mbox{depth-$1$}.
 An additional point of future research is coverage of additional examples, such as fresh labelled transition systems~\cite{BandukaraTzevelekos25}.